On behalf of The Law Office of Gustavo E. Frances, P.A.

 The moral of the story is don’t trust greedy attorneys!
 Find an attorney who is looking to get you to a successful agreement.
 Had the wife been advised to take one of the initial offers she would be better off than she is now.

 When you need to discuss alimony is important to have someone there who supports you but also someone who is wise enough to advise you.
-Call 954-533-2756 or click here to work with our Alimony/ Spousal Support Attorney at the Law Offices of Gustavo E. Frances in Fort Lauderdale.
+Call 954-533-2756 or click here to work with our Alimony/ Spousal Support Attorney at the Law Office of Gustavo E. Frances in Fort Lauderdale.
 We know how to get negotiations completed.
 We aren’t interested in a horror story, we are interested in getting a decisive ending.